 - number of lifetime sexual partners, and receptive anal intercourse

 In females: previous in situ or invasive cervical, vulval or vaginal cancer 15.

 - tumour above dentate line: to pararectal and paravertebral nodes 13

 - tumour below dentate line: to inguinal and femoral nodes 13

-Imaging performed prior to treatment provides an assessment of the extent of local disease and nodal involvement.
+Imaging performed before treatment provides an assessment of the extent of local disease and nodal involvement.
 Accurate delineation of the disease in relation to the rest of the perineal anatomy is of paramount importance in initial imaging assessment.
-The size of the tumour is also considered a very important prognostic factor (see staging) 13.
+The size of the tumour is also considered a critical prognostic factor (see staging of anal cancer) 13.

-MRI is the modality of choice in the assessment of locoregional disease.
-This generally requires a dedicated protocol: see MRI protocol for assessment of anal cancer.
+MRI is the modality of choice in the assessment of locoregional disease and is performed with performed with a dedicated protocol: see MRI protocol for assessment of anal cancer.